nviennot/reversing-mono4k/writeup/part5/README.md

 All the individual UI images can be found in [/firmware/ui](/firmware/ui)

-Next, we are going to interface with the touch screen.
+Next, we are going to interface with the touch screen display

 [Go to Part 6](../part6/README.md)